-I think I could have stayed for at least another hour, but Jane and Sue were standing and really wanted to go back to the hotel.
+I think I could have stayed for at least another hour or more, but Jane and Sue were standing and really wanted to go back to the hotel.

-On the way out I took a photo of these other pilgrims watching.
+On the way out I took a photo of these other pilgrims who were watching.

 What an amazing experience.
 Zerdu was a fantastic guide.
 I know we could have had much more time to experience and photograph the churches in Lalibela if we had come when it wasn’t so crowded, but I loved the experience of being here with these devoted people.